ahmetwaly/vehicles-dashboard/readme.md

 * each microservice package contains (DockerFile to deploy the application , CLI piline file ,Helm charts folder and configuration file .
 ![alt text](https://raw.githubusercontent.com/ahmetwaly/vehicles-dashboard/master/package-structure.png)

+## API
+Solution components APIs is documented using swagger .

 ## CI/CD
 Azure pipline was used as a pipline orchestrator for CI/CD